Garricku/Garricku/README.md

 - 👋 Hi, I’m @Garricku or you can call me Garrick, and pet names are welcome too!
 - 👀 I love music, singing, gaming learning new thing of all kinds especially about languages, history and cultures.
 - 🌱 I’m currently learning Software Engeneering with ALX SE Program and I am super excited.
 - 💞️ I’m looking to collaborate on all kinds of projects!
 Hopefully I get to make some amazing apps and useful tools that shape the future!
-WOuldn't that be super cool!?
 - 📫 You can reach me on my Email: ricki.glp@gmail.com

-- I am nkot a big social media person but I shall try to add more to this list later.
+I am not a big social media person but I shall try to add more to this list later.

 My goals
 Everyone has a dream right?
 I definitly do!
 I want to have the life I never had, enjoying finanial security and able to do all the enjoyable yet educational things.
 Like for example traveling the world!